JohnnyMorganz/luau-lsp/README.md

 - [ ] Go To Implementation (do not apply)
 - [ ] Code Actions (not necessary - could potentially add "fixers" for lints)
 - [ ] Code Lens (not necessary)
+- [ ] Document Highlight (not necessary - editor highlighting is sufficient)
+- [ ] Folding Range (not necessary - editor folding is sufficient)
+- [ ] Selection Range (not necessary - editor selection is sufficient)
 - [ ] Inline Value (applies for debuggers only)
 - [ ] Moniker
 - [ ] Formatting (see [stylua](https://github.com/JohnnyMorganz/StyLua))